MrBenJ/modern-js-by-example/book/002-variables.md

 const first = 20; // => Exception: Identifier 'first' has already been declared
 ```

-With block scoping, it's more limited and stricter, so just by looking at where the `let/const` is being used, you'll be able to understand the scope utilizing much less brainpower and thinking :D.
+Block scoping is more strict, so just by looking at where the `let/const` is being used, you'll be able to understand the scope utilizing much less brainpower :D.

 #### `let` vs `const`